 Cluster Singles and Doubles Amplitudes) for the calculation of linear response properties and excitation energies with transition moments may be requested in this input section.
 The current implementation of the SOPPA method is described in Ref.
-[64], of the SOPPA(CC2) method in Ref.
-[12] and of the SOPPA(CCSD) method in Ref.
-[66].
+[79], of the SOPPA(CC2) method in Ref.
+[27] and of the SOPPA(CCSD) method in Ref.
+[81].
 Note that a SOPPA calculation requires the keyword .SOPPA, whereas a SOPPA(CC2) or SOPPA(CCSD) calculation requires the keyword .SOPPA(CCSD).

-28.1.1 General: \\RESPONSE
+30.1.1 General: RESPONSE

-General-purpose directives are given in the \\RESPONSE section.
+General-purpose directives are given in the RESPONSE section.

-After the last directive of the \\RESPONSE input group should follow another \\<something> input group (or \\END OF DALTON INPUT if this was the last input to DALTON2011).
+After the last directive of the RESPONSE input group should follow another <something> input group (or END OF DALTON INPUT if this was the last input to DALTON).

-- .HIRPA Invoke the higher RPA approximation for the calculation of linear response properties.
-This approximation is identical to that of McKoy and coworkers [281, 282].
+- .CIS Request a CI Singles calculation, which is equivalent to invoking the Tamm-Dancoff approximation to RPA/TDHF (invoked by .TDA). - .HIRPA Invoke the higher RPA approximation for the calculation of linear response properties.
+This approximation is identical to that of McKoy and coworkers [325, 326].
 The requirements to the preceding wave function calculation is the same as for the .SOPPA keyword.
 This keyword overrides a simultaneous specification of .SOPPA. - .
 INPTEST Input test.
 For debugging purposes only.
 The program stops after the input section.

-READ \, MAXPHP
+READ , MAXPHP

-Change the maximum dimension of $H_0$ subspace.
+Change the maximum dimension of H_0 subspace.
 Default is 100.
-PHP is a subblock of the CI matrix which is calculated explicitly in order to obtain improved CI trial vectors compared to the straight Davidson algorithm[283].
+PHP is a subblock of the CI matrix which is calculated explicitly in order to obtain improved CI trial vectors compared to the straight Davidson algorithm[327].
 The configurations corresponding to the lowest diagonal elements are selected, unless .PHPRESIDUAL is specified.
 MAXPHP is the maximum dimension of PHP, the actual dimension will be less if MAXPHP will split degenerate configurations.